Autofabricantes/H4_Henar-4/README.md

 ## Scope of the Wiki
 This Wiki aims to concentrate all the knowledge of the project.
 This covers:

- [ ] Global description of the project and its subsystems [ ] Description of all the files in the repository
+ -Global description of the project and its subsystems.
+ -Description of all the files in the repository.
- [ ] Description of all the elements and their evolution.
+ -Description of all the elements and their evolution.
- [ ] Assembly Guide of all the elements (HW, SW, Mechanical).
+ -Assembly Guide of all the elements (HW, SW, Mechanical).
- [ ] Tutorials and other didactic material.
+ -Common problems faced when building and configuration.